 INDIAN LEGAL GAMBLING VENUES

 Casino establishments in India offer all the same games as any other brick-and-mortar gambling venue.
 In Sikkim, there are only two casinos you can visit – Casino Sikkim and Casino Mahjong.
-Why not check our detail guide on best legal casinos in India
+Why not check our detailed guide on the best legal casinos in India

 But should an average traveler who is looking for some gambling pastime be worried about the limited number of available casinos?
 Well, you can always play in online casinos, but if you prefer a more traditional approach, make sure to visit Goa and try out these legal casinos in Goa.
 Not only does this state have the highest number of casinos, but also has plenty of other things to offer.